 Paragliding Repair Centre, W.A.

-Cloudbase Paragliding AustraliaNSW
+Cloudbase Paragliding Australia, NSW

 Event Description:

 The Bakewell Summer Series XC Competition 2023 is a non-sanctioned and fun cross country paragliding event hosted by Cloud Base Paragliding Club WA (CBWA).

 The competition is open to all paraglider pilots in Western Australia and visiting pilots who are current financial members of SAFA.
 The Event will be an open time event by which any valid paraglider flight flown from Mount Bakewell or CBWA York tow paddocks from 1st Sept 2023 to 31st April 2024 will qualify.